Station Road, Halmer End, Newcastle, Staffordshire, ST7 8AP

 • to use a range of techniques to record their observations in sketchbooks and other media as a basis for exploring their ideas

-• to use a range of techniques and media, including painting
+• to use a range of techniques and media, including painting and sculpture.

 • to increase their proficiency in the handling of different materials